bitpredator/esx_tesoreria/esx_dptesoreria/README.md

 - Put it in the `[esx]` directory

 ## Installation
-- Import `esx_ammupzr.sql` to your database
+- Import `esx_dptesoreria.sql` to your database
-- Add this in your `server.cfg`: start esx_ammupzr
+- Add this in your `server.cfg`: start esx_dptesoreria

 ```
-start esx_ammupzr
+start esx_dptesoreria
 ```

 # Legal
 ### License
-esx_ammunatiojob - gun shop
+esx_dptesoreria

 Copyright (C) pzR